-William J. Krome conducted a survey in 1903-1904 to determine whether the Key West Extension was to go via Cape Sable or the Florida Keys.
+William J. Krome conducted a survey in 1902-1903 to investigate the possibility of constructing the planned extension of the F.E.C.
+Railway to Key West using a route that left the mainland at Cape Sable.
 This short essay overlays the Krome Survey on Google Earth to show how accurate a survey it was.

 The Palms Cemetery